It’s A Wonderful Life

 A Sunday school teacher once asked her class of children: “What is Christmas a time for?”
 Many of the kids gave the usual answers—Jesus’ birthday, a time of joy… but one child responded it was “a time for sportsmanship, because you don’t always get everything you want.”

-Have you ever received a gift that you weren’t really sure what to do with, or that you just outright didn’t want.
-The question that immediately pop’s up after the fake, “Oh thank you, it’s wonderful” is what do we do with those gifts?
+Have you ever received a gift that you just outright didn’t want.
+You unwrap a present, fake a big smile, thank the giver as sincerely as possible, and then take the item home and wonder, “What were they thinking?
+And what am I going to do with this thing?”
 Several years ago “USA Today” conducted a survey to find out what people do with that not-quite-right holiday gift and they found out that:

 31%: Keep it 30%: Hide it 13%: Toss it 12%: Re-Gift 6%: Return it

-Those are all great suggestions, but sometimes the reason we don’t want the gift is because we are not really sure what to do with it and we can’t see the beauty of the gift.
+I’ll admit that I have done every one of those five options.
+But I also want to be honest and say that sometimes the problem is not the gift, but that I cannot see the value or beauty of the gift.
 Today we are continuing our series on Christmas at the Movies, by looking at some of the greatest Christmas movies of all times.
-This morning we are going to look at the movie “It’s a Wonderful Life”.
+Our movie this morning is “It’s a Wonderful Life”.
 It’s a beautiful story of a man George Bailey who had been given a gift that he wasn’t sure he wanted.
 Let me show you a clip.

 In the movie George Bailey is allowed to see what life would’ve been like if he’d never been born.
-And through one event after another he finally understood how wonderful his life had been; he was able to see what type of an impact he had made in the world and how much the world would had lost if he had never been born.
+And through one event after another he finally understood how wonderful his life had been; he was able to see the impact he had made in the world and how much the world would had lost if he had never been born.

-There is a great line in the movie between the Angel Clarence and George when Clarence says: “Strange, isn’t it?
+One of my favorite moments in the movie is when Angel Second Class Clarence is watching George and says: “Strange, isn’t it?
 Each man’s life touches so many other lives and, when he isn’t around, he leaves an awful hole, doesn’t he?”

-If you were to go all the way back to the beginning you will notice that there is an order to the way God created everything.
+From the very beginning we notice that there is an order to the way God created everything.
 God separated the water from the land before He created the birds of the air and the fish in the sea.
 There was light before there were trees, because trees need light to live.
 After every thing God created He called it good.

 We, you specifically, were created to be the image bearer of God.
 God looks at you and savors your beauty and calls you good.
-We should follow God’s example, but usually we judge someone’s worth by what they can contribute.
-We say someone is valuable because they are gifted athletically, or they are gifted musically, or gifted intellectually.
+Your life is a beautiful gift from God, you have value and worth in God’s eyes.
+Unfortunately we don’t always see things the way God sees them.
+Usually we judge someone’s worth by what they can contribute.
+We say someone is valuable because they are gifted athletically, or musically, or intellectually.
 We think because someone can put a round ball into a hoop, or weave two words or two notes together in a pleasing way, or remove a tumor that they have value.
-We believe our world is better because we were blessed with folks like Mozart, or Rembrandt.
-We believe our lives have joy because of Stef Curry, or Drew Breeze.
-We think that because they are famous they are important and have value.

-What we so often fail to acknowledge is that you have immense value, you have immense purpose, and like that little sign my parents hung on my bed room wall, you are someone because God don’t make no junk!
+What we so often fail to acknowledge is that because we were created in His image we have immense value, you have immense purpose, and like that little sign my parents hung on my bed room wall, you are someone because God don’t make no junk!
 And while the grammar may make your skin crawl, you get the point.
 You are God’s gift to this world, and you are gifted to be a blessing to our family, community, and all creation.

-In our text that was read for us this morning from Romans 12:4-5 we noticed that Paul said: one body in Christ, and individually we are members who belong to one another.
+In the text that was read for us this morning from Romans 12:4-5 Paul said: one body in Christ, and individually we are members who belong to one another.
 Your value, my value, is found in the fact that we belong to God, we are created in His image, and placed into His body.

 I want you to take out your bibles or pull out your phones and tablets and look with me at 1 Corinthians 12 beginning in verse 12 – 26.
 Once again Paul is going to use this body language, and at the same time he is going to remind us why our lives are a gift.
 Let’s read the text.

-One of the pitfalls we fall into is that we begin to believe that our value and worth is based on how visible we are.
+One of the great misconceptions we have is that we believe our value and worth is based on how visible we are.
 In our country we have folks that are famous for being famous.
 That’s messed up, the only thing they have to offer is that they are famous, and I have no idea why.

 Service, encouragement, mercy, giving, administration, understanding, wisdom, and faith may not be the gifts that we parade out front of everyone but they are vital to the life of this body.
 You may not have the gift of speaking, but God has given you a gift that makes you a valuable part of the body of Christ and desperately needed.